Slovenia: Risk Assessment

 Business Climate Rating

-- Eurozone membership
+- Eurozone member

 - High level of political and social development